matthewbaluyot/CA-SAT-Score-DataExploration/README.md

 Graphs of District SAT Scores vs. College Going Rate for the top 5 most populous counties in California can be found in Excel file

 Graphs seem to show no correlation in a district's average SAT score and its college rate.
 Not too surprising considering there are many more factors that contribute to the acceptance of a student into a university.
-In fact, college going rate is rather constant among the analyzed districts with an average college going rate ~85%.
-Likely implications are that SAT score is more important for a student trying to enroll in a particular university, evidenced by looking at average SAT scores for freshman classes at Ivy Leagues and other prestigous universities.
+Here, student SAT scores do not impact any changes in college rate.

 ![Graph of Orange County School Districts 2015-16 Student College Rate vs SAT Score](https://github.com/matthewbaluyot/CA-SAT-Score-DataExploration/assets/97050408/7a238c1b-3781-4602-ad97-fc16ebdbfa57)
 ![Graph of San Bernardino County School Districts 2015-16 Student College Rate vs SAT Score](https://github.com/matthewbaluyot/CA-SAT-Score-DataExploration/assets/97050408/a2472e81-0a74-4da4-8f8f-13734eb6715f)